 Scottish Air Departure Tax

 The new replacement tax has initially been planned to take effect in April 2018.
-But the UK and the Scottish Government decided to delay its introduction because discussions about a possible tax exemption for flights from the Highlands and Island airports had not been concluded on time.
+However, the UK and the Scottish Government decided to delay its introduction.
+To this day, ADT has still not come into force.

 What is Scottish Air Departure Tax?

 It doesn't come as a surprise that ADT looks very familiar.
 Most of its design elements are very similar to what we know from UK APD, if not identical.
 ADT is levied on the carriage, from a Scottish airport, of passengers on board aircraft with a MTOW of more than 5.7 metric tons (12,500 lbs).

 As with UK APD, the amount of tax due depends on the passenger's final destination and aircraft characteristics (MTOW, seat pitch and seating capacity).
 The tax bands and tax rates are still unknown as they have yet to be defined through secondary legislation.

 What is known, however, is the tax rate structure.
 Depending on your aircraft, you will either pay the standard rate, premium rate or special rate.
 The special rate is due for business jets with a MTOW of more than 20 t and a maximum seating capacity of less than 19 passengers.
 The Scottish standard rate applies where the conditions for the special rate are not met and where the seat pitch is no greater than 1.016 metres.
 Otherwise, passengers are charged the premium rate.

 Did you know?

 Revenue Scotland is responsible for collecting and managing ADT.
 The reporting of tax will be done through the Scottish Electronic Tax System (SETS) platform.